 How much does a CSCS card cost?

-A CSCS card cost just £30 inclusive of vat, while some companies stand the cost of the CSCS card for their staff it’s generally the individual’s responsibility to stand their own CSCS card cost.
-This cost does not include the cost for the Health, Safety and Environment Test that’s a separate £17.50.
+A CSCS card cost £36 inclusive of vat, this does not include the cost of the Health, Safety and Environment Test, that’s a separate £21.
+While some companies stand the cost of the CSCS card for their staff, it’s generally the individual’s responsibility to stand their own CSCS card cost.

 Taking the CSCS card test